-Germany has concluded double taxation treaties (DTAs) with 96 countries.
-Most of these DTAs follow the internationally used OECD Model Convention, which contains provisions on mutual agreement procedures (MAPs).
-More recent DTAs often contain provisions requiring arbitration to resolve the conflict following an unsuccessful MAP.
+Germany has concluded DTTs with 96 countries.
+Most of these DTTs follow the internationally used OECD Model Convention, which contains provisions on mutual agreement procedures (MAPs).
+More recent DTTs often contain provisions requiring arbitration to resolve the conflict following an unsuccessful MAP.
 About half of the MAPs are transfer pricing disputes and about 90% of these disputes are resolved by MAPs between the two states.
 MAPs are quite commonly used by the German tax authorities.